narkisr/lambda-groovy/one/slideB.md

 # Groovy Builders #

 <!SLIDE  execute small>
-.notes Groovy builders use the builder pattern to construct all sorts of hierarchal tree structures, in this case a json string.
+.notes Groovy builders use the builder pattern to construct all sorts of hierarchal tree structures, in this case XML

     @@@groovy
     import groovy.xml.*